 (3) Where this section applies the accused, or a person on the accused’s behalf, may make an application to a Judge for bail at any time before conviction for the offence.

-(4) Upon an accused’s initial appearance in court for an offence of wilful murder or murder, the judicial officer who may order the accused’s detention in custody is under a duty to inform the accused of the right conferred by subsection (3).
+(4) Upon an accused’s initial appearance in court for an offence of murder, the judicial officer who may order the accused’s detention in custody is under a duty to inform the accused of the right conferred by subsection (3).

 (5) Where —